 Just like in past titles, many of Redd’s fine works of art aren’t the real deal.
 He’s a con artist that specializes in selling worthless fakes for a lot of money.
 But while the vast majority of his wares would ruin Blathers’ reputation as a curator of wonders, some of his goods are legit.
 You can only buy one each time he comes around, so knowing how to spot a fake will save you a lot of heartache.

 As the reveal video showed, you’re free to inspect anything Redd sells before you pull the trigger.
 You can zoom in real close to look for any abnormalities in whatever it is he happens to be selling.
 The thing is, the paintings he offers aren’t original to the Animal Crossing series.
 They’re real works of art.

 In the digital age, that means all you have to do to quickly and easily tell the two apart is to search the internet for the real thing and play a game of spot the difference.
 Find the painting that matches up perfectly to its real-world counterpart, and you’ll have yourself a work of art that Blathers will proudly display in the museum’s new wing.
 Hoo hooray!

 Crazy Redd, or Jolly Redd as he goes by now, deals in the fancy and the fake.
-He’s out to become a billionaire selling forgeries, but he has a few things actually worth your time, too.
-Besides paintings and sculptures, Jolly Redd’s Treasure Trawler has a few unique furniture items on sale, though the price he demands is often far higher than they’re worth.
+He’s out to become a bellionaire selling forgeries, but he has a few things actually worth your time, too.
+Besides paintings and sculptures, Jolly Redd’s Treasure Trawler has a few unique furniture items on sale.
+These items are usually in colors that your island doesn’t carry, though the price he demands is often far higher than they’re worth.

-You won’t be getting your money back should you fall for Redd’s shenanigans, but his knock-offs aren’t totally bereft of charm.
+Don’t get your hopes up; you won’t be receiving your cash back if you fall for Redd’s schemes, but his fakes aren’t entirely stripped of appeal.